31 “Must Ask” Questions When Buying Foreclosed Properties (As part of due diligence)

 1. What are the payment terms?
 You need to find out what’s the minimum down payment, how long are the payment terms, interest rates, and whether the interest rates are fixed, and the monthly amortization.

-2. Can you give details about the property like the type of property (single detached, town house, multi-door apartment etc.) number of bedrooms, toilet and bath, parking slots, etc?
+2. Can you give details about the property like the exact address, type of property (single detached, town house, multi-door apartment etc.) number of bedrooms, toilet and bath, parking slots, etc?
+You can confirm all of these when you visit the property (check the location for other properties for sale to see if it really is cheaper).
+Read: Are foreclosed properties cheaper in the Philippines

 3. Can I buy the property without the need to go through a public auction?
 This is an offshoot of my experience with pre-auction bids.